yorkulibraries/papyrus/README.md

 ### Bibliographic Search (bib search)

 >  NOTE:  There was a configuration change for bib search section.
-Solr specific configuration now live sunder solr. prefix.
+Solr specific configuration now lives under solr. prefix.
 Ensure you update you config if you pull the latest code.

 | OPTION              | Description                                                                 | Related to     |
 |---------------------|-----------------------------------------------------------------------------|----------------|